Clive Waterhouse: Post-AFL career

-In 2007 Waterhouse again injured his anterior cruciate ligament while playing in the SANFL.
+In 2007, Waterhouse again injured his anterior cruciate ligament while playing in the SANFL.

+Clive continued to play for the magpies till 2009, when just after three rounds he announced his retirement after being dropped to the reserves for round 4.

 Wearing Guernsey number 26 from throughout his AFL career, he was the first player to score 100 goals for Fremantle.
-He retired with 178 goals, a then-club record (until Matthew Pavlich surpassed this in 2006).
+He retired with 178 goals, a club record until Matthew Pavlich surpassed this in 2006.

-On July 26, 2022, Waterhouse became the subject of a running series of memes on the famous Facebook page, Mediocre 90's AFL Players Appreciation Society, succeeding former AFL journeyman Simon Minton-Connell and Fremantle player David Mundy in the role.